 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Pacemaker.
-A heart pacemaker implanted under the skin below the collarbone of an elderly man.
-The large shape is the battery unit.
-Above this is the wire that runs to the heart.
-The two white marks on the skin are surgical scars made during implan- tation.
+Heart pacemaker 3 days after being implanted under the skin below the collarbone of a 77-year-old man.
+The lump in the skin is made by the battery unit.
+From this a wire runs to the heart (unseen).
+Black sutures (stitches) have closed up the surgical cuts made during implantation.
 Pacemakers supply electrical impulses to the heart to maintain a regular heartbeat.
-They are needed by patients with heart block, a condi- tion in which the heart's natural pacemaker (sino- atrial node) fails to work properly as a result of heart disease.
-The two main types of pacemakers are fixed rate pacemakers, which work constantly at a fixed rate, and demand pacemakers, which only discharge when the heart slows or misses a beat.
+They are needed by patients with heart block, a condition in which the heart's natural pacemaker (sinoatrial node) fails to work properly.
+Depending on requirements, pacemakers can work constantly at a fixed rate or only discharge when the heart slows or misses a beat.

 Model release not required.
 Property release not required.